MaximVechkanov/SerialToNetDotnet/README.md

 7. You can type `status` command into the program window to print the current status of opened ports and connected clients

 ## TODO list
-1. Open serial port only on demand.
-Close it after last client is disconnected.
-Make it configurable per port (?)
-5. Linux build
+1. Linux build
-6. More self-functional Client (socket and send functions inside it)
+1. More self-functional Client (socket and send functions inside it)
-7. Stability
+1. Stability
     - Handle all errors from network and serial
     - Recover tcp servers and serial ports from erroneous states
-8. Use async/await instead of callbacks
+1. Use async/await instead of callbacks
-9. Test with other telnet clients
+1. Test with other telnet clients

 ## Acknowledgements
 Inspired by ser2net.
 I did not find how to compile it for Windows and it does not have multiple clients support